opencog/opencog/opencog/openpsi/README.md

 ## Modulators and Internal Dynamics

+OpenPsi includes a dynamical system of interacting modulator variables.
-OpenPsi contains parameters that regulate processes such as stimulus evaluation, action selection, and emotional expression.
+The model contains varying parameters that regulate processes such as stimulus evaluation, action selection, and emotional expression.
 Modulators are based on MicroPsi, and SECs are based on Component Process Model theory (see references for  more info).
 These and other OpenPsi-related entities dynamically interact with each other according